bernhard-42/kubernetes-on-bare-metal/Readme.md

 The setup was built in order to understand Kubernetes and its ecosystem.
 It is **not** meant as a blueprint for production.
 There is no HA involved (even not for etcd), many components are not secured via TLS (e.g. the registry), proper monitoring is missing (e.g. no Prometheus), ...

-However it enables importaant Kubernetes features on bare metal including
+However it enables important Kubernetes features on bare metal including

 - Network Policies
 - Persistent Storage Provider